Follow us

 Mathematics

-This is but a fraction of the importance mathematics holds over technological advancements.
+Ancient mathematics formulas still drive today's rockets, apps, and AI- proving math knows no boundaries.
 The very media we enjoy in the form of videos or games is a variation of ones and zeros tied together in such an intricate manner that thinking of life without it seems impossible.
-Where science is the subjective form of learning, maths is the objective that gives it a foundation to experiment and practicality.
+While science explores "what if," math provides a solid, practical base for experiments and breakthroughs.

 Section A: Science